I am standing at the window

 The sooner you glimpse your Self,

-The you become intimate with your own mortality,
+The more you become intimate with your own mortality,

 The breath of your own precious immortality,